 Environmentally sustainable packaging solutions are by far the biggest challenge we face.
 Biodegradable containers and/or suitable post-consumer recycled containers are on the horizon, but they aren’t available yet.
 We opt for recylclable plastic bottles and jars that aren't custom-made in order to cut down on energy consumption in the production and the shipping process.

 Most of all we want our packaging to communicate the beauty, simplicity and authenticity of what is inside.
 When it comes to packaging our company ethos is "less is more".
-We would rather put our limited resources toward the quality and quantity of what is inside the bottle and keep the packaging pure and simple.
+We would rather put our resources toward the quality and quantity of what is inside the bottle and keep the packaging pure and simple.

 How do we support our salon partners in their own sustainability practices?

-Our relationships with our salon partners are one of things we take the greatest pride in developing and nurturing.
+Our relationships with our salon partners are one of the things we take the greatest pride in developing and nurturing.
 We have a unique refill program for salons that partner with us.
 It reduces waste by allowing clients to come to the salon and refill their empty bottles, and also receive a discount.
 This has been really popular amongst our salon partners because it also allows them to extend their own sustainability values to their clients, which we love to see!

 Also for our salon partners, we offer our products for in-salon use in bulk-sized bags.
 One bulk bag can eliminate eight 1-liter bottles.
-The bags can then be sent back to us and we will wash and refill them.
+The empty bags can be sent back to us and we will wash and refill them.